What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of announcers is projected to grow 1 percent from 2019 to 2029, slower than the average for all occupations.
+Overall employment of announcers is projected to grow 15 percent from 2020 to 2030, faster than the average for all occupations.

-Continuing consolidation of radio and television stations will limit the employment growth for radio and television announcers.
-Many stations have consolidated and centralized their programming functions, including on-air announcing positions.
+Continuing consolidation of radio and television stations will limit employment growth of broadcast announcers and radio DJs.

 Educational requirements for announcers vary.
 Radio and television announcers typically need a bachelor’s degree in journalism, broadcasting, or communications, along with other experience gained from internships or working at their college radio or television station.
 Public address announcers typically need a high school diploma with some short-term on-the-job training.